 This metric measures the efficiency of the Combined Authority (CA) in responding to and completing Freedom of Information (FOI) requests within a timeframe of 20 days from the date of review.
 FOI requests are an important aspect of transparency and accountability, allowing the public and stakeholders to access information held by the CA. Responding to and completing FOI requests within the prescribed timeframe demonstrates the CA's commitment to open governance and timely provision of information.
+Achieving 90% of requests completed within 20 days is the standard for the ICO and the CA have used this as a target and show effective practice

 There is a limitation in measuring this metric.
-FOI requests can vary significantly in complexity and scope, ranging from simple enquiries to extensive data or document requests.
+FOI requests can vary significantly in complexity and scope, ranging from simple inquiries to extensive data or document requests.
 The metric does not differentiate between the complexity or size of requests, potentially leading to an oversimplified assessment of performance.
 Some requests may require more time and resources to fulfill, which may not be reflected in the metric.